 This is a continuous performance test used to assess attentional processes and impulse control.

-During this task, an animal is required to respond to the presence of a briefly presented stimulus (usually a light) in one of 5 locations at the rear of the testing chamber.
+During this task, an animal is required to respond to the presence of a briefly presented stimulus (typically a light) in one of 5 locations at the rear of the testing chamber.
 Aspects of attention and executive performance can be investigated through manipulation of stimulus light exposure length and the addition of distractors.
-While, impulsivity can be measured through the animals’ premature or anticipatory responding (i.e., responding prior to the stimulus light onset).
+Impulsivity can be measured through the animals’ premature or anticipatory responding (i.e., responding prior to the stimulus light onset).

-The Zantiks AD unit is used for the 5-CSRTT in adult zebrafish.
+The Zantiks AD and LT units can be used for the 5-CSRTT in adult zebrafish.
 The five aperture and food hopper inserts are used to create the experimental environment.
 The food hopper insert is designed to form an area for the fish to enter and collect food reward, without the food escaping into the remainder of the tank, as well as an entry point for initiating trials.
 The five aperture insert creates five distant entry points at the opposite end of the tank from food delivery.
 The five holes act in a similar fashion to the five nose poke holes in a rodent version of the task.

 White light is typically used as stimuli for this experiment, which is presented from the integrated screen below the testing tank.
 Target zones are assigned to specific locations within the tank (e.g., the five stimulus light locations.
 Responses are detected when a fish enters these zones.

-The 5-Choice serial reaction time task inserts in the Zantiks AD unit:
+The 5-Choice serial reaction time task inserts in the Zantiks AD tank:

 Video recorded during the running of the experiment.
 A fish is tracked, as indicated by the white cross.
 Stimuli are not visible on the live tracking image due to the infra-red tracking, so the stimuli are denoted on the image with coloured boxes.